Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 2. Using markdown headers, create one section for each group member, incl. yourself.
 Here, you can use your names, student ids or whatever you deem appropriate

-3. Again in the Environment-pane, make sure you are in the git-tab and then tick the box next to group_document.qmd
+3. Again in the Environment pane, make sure you are in the git tab and then tick the box next to group_document.qmd.
+If you do not see the document in this window after saving, refresh the browser and it should appear.

 4. Click Commit